-EMT is used to get the exposure time at a given point in the sky.
-The exposure time is the time INTEGRAL has observed that point according to an exposure map (IBIS or SPI observation maps).
+EMT is used to get the existing exposure time at a given position in the sky.
+The exposure time is the time INTEGRAL has observed that position according to an exposure map generated by ISOC (IBIS or SPI observation maps).

-EMT is accessed via the ISOC web site, http://integral.esac.esa.int, under 'INTEGRAL Observation Tools'
+EMT is accessed via the ISOC web site, http://integral.esac.esa.int, under 'Observation Tools'.